PRAYERS FOR THE MONTH WITH OUR CHURCH AND HOME PRAYER GROUP

 Shall we say the Grace.
 The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with us all evermore.
 Amen.

-Thank you for being with us whether at home or in Church, and so contributing to our prayers for the ‘Fruits of the Spirit.’
-And to remind us of what these fruits are:- love, joy, peace, forbearance, kindness, goodness, faithfulness, 23 gentleness and self-control.
+Thank you for being with us whether at home or in Church and so contributing to our prayers for Praise and Thanksgiving.’.

 Roger.

-Our next Church and Home prayer group meeting will be advertised on our website and in our church magazine.
+Our next Church and Home prayer group meeting is usualluy held on the first Wednesday of each month and will be advertised on our website and in our church magazine.

 We would very warmly welcome your support.